Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 71. ### Question71
-What are some disadvantages of Code Coverages as a measurement for how well a system or product is tested? (choose best three answers)
+What are some disadvantages of Code Coverages as a measurement for how well a system or Product is tested? (choose best three answers)

 - [ ] It only provide insights for programmers.
 - [x] It does not ensure that the most important or highest risk areas of the code are being exercised by the tests.